Tutorial 1: Create a basic Snowflake Native App¶

 To do this in Snowsight, for example, paste all of your code into the same worksheet as you go along.
 As you progress from section to section, each section builds on the previous.

-You must be able to use the ACCOUNTADMIN role.
+You must be able to use the ACCOUNTADMIN role to perform the following tasks:

 To install your app from a private listing, you must have access to a second Snowflake account.
 You use this account to mimic how consumers would install an app.